spew8712/jpegview/README.md

 * **context menu**: right click image, select "Play folder as slideshow/movie" any of the options available - which are different slideshow speeds.
   * available speeds in fps: 100, 50, 30, 25, 10, 5, 1, 0.5, 0.33, 0.25, 0.2, 0.143, 0.1, 0.05, and _custom_ (interval)
   * _custom_ (_**added in mod**_): as per `SlideShowCustomInterval` setting.
-* **commandline**: `JPEGView.exe [optional image/path] /slideshow <interval in secs>`
+* **commandline**: `JPEGView.exe [optional image/path] /slideshow <interval>`
-  Interval must be integer >= 1, or defaults to 5s; no upper limit.
+  Interval as positive floating point number with optional units, or defaults to 5s; no upper limit.
+    * Units: s for secs (default if no unit specified), m for minutes, h for hours.
-    * E.g.: `JPEGView.exe c:\image.png /slideshow 1`
+    * E.g.: `JPEGView.exe c:\image.png /slideshow 0.5`
-    starts JPEGView in slideshow with image switching at 1s intervals, beginning with given image or folder.
+    starts JPEGView in slideshow with image switching at 0.5s intervals, beginning with given image or folder.
     * E.g.: `JPEGView.exe /slideshow 2`
     (**modified in mod**) starts JPEGView in image selection mode, and then starts slideshow with image switching at 2s intervals.
 (Previously when an image/path is not specified, `/slideshow` is ignored)
 * Slideshow no longer paused when jumping into an image from a different folder.